Following this easy 5 step-by-step guide, you can learn how to propagate succulents with honey as a natural, chemical-free rooting agent.

 Sedum, a large genus of flowering plants in the family Crassulaceae, is a perennial plant with thick, succulent leaves, fleshy stems, and clusters of star-shaped flowers found in Europe, North Africa, and Asia.
 Various sedum varieties, sometimes called stonecrop, grow well in almost every area.

-Kalanchoes are native to Madagasgar and thrive in arid environments, making them popular house-plants for their colorful and long-lasting blooms.
+Kalanchoes are native to Madagascar and thrive in arid environments, making them popular houseplants for their colorful and long-lasting blooms.
 These succulents are very easy to take care of and will produce an abundance of flowers in a wide range of colors with very little care.

 Kalanchoes are easy to propagate by stem or leaf cuttings.
 Stem cutting is the most popular method of propagation: cut a segment of stem 4 to 5 inches long from a mature plant.
-Allow it to dry out for a few days, then, plant in well-draining potting-mix, let it sit without watering it and the stem should take root in 3 to 4 weeks.
+Allow it to dry out for a few days, then, plant in a well-draining potting mix, let it sit without watering it and the stem should take root in 3 to 4 weeks.

 Graptoveria is a beautiful hybrid plant between Gratopelatum and Echeveria.
-Graptoveria grows in the form of rosettes with small fleshy leaves generally become 6″ – 8″ inches wide.
-Like all succulents, Graptoveria likes the sunlight, but are sensitive to temperature fluctuations.
+Graptoveria grows in the form of rosettes with small fleshy leaves that generally become 6″ – 8″ inches wide.
+Like all succulents, Graptoveria likes the sunlight but is sensitive to temperature fluctuations.

 Graptoveria is quite easy to propagate from the plant’s seeds, cuttings, or offsets.
 Even a fallen rosette has the potential to stick to the soil, sprout roots, and start growing as well as a fallen leaf.
 As the new plant begins developing roots, it will feed off the leaf of the existing plant until it may thrive on its own.

-Also known as Zebra Haworthia, Zebra Plant is native to South Africa, has pointy leaves with zebra-like white stripes that appear as warty growth.
+Also known as Zebra Haworthia, Zebra Plant is native to South Africa and has pointy leaves with zebra-like white stripes that appear as warty growth.